Seeds to Start this Spring for a Glorious Cutting Garden

 To make a great bouquet for your table you will need: focal flowers, greenery, and texture.

 The varieties I’ve chosen to include here will be relatively easy and fuss free in most zones.
 These seeds, for the most part should not be planted outside until after all danger of frost has passed.
-Here, that’s April 15, or as most old-timers will tell you, after Easter.
+Here in West Texas, that’s April 15, or as most old-timers will tell you, after Easter.
 Just because your local box store has something set out does not mean that it will work in your climate or that it’s time to plant it.

 There are lots of other flowers here on the farm but if I was growing a small cutting garden there are my must-haves.

 The focal flowers are the stars of the show.
-I our bouquets, we may have 5-10 stems of these.
+In our bouquets, we may have 5-10 stems of these.
 For us they include:

 Zinnia- there are so many varieties but I like Benary’s Giant, Oklahoma series and even the Cactus.